elvismelkic/elvismelkic.com/content/blog/optimize_recursion.md

 defp do_reverse(acc, [head | tail]), do: do_reverse([head | acc], tail)
 ```

 As you can imagine, iterating over a set of data twice is not the most efficient thing to do.
-So it turns out that tail-recursion shouldn't always be a go-to solution.
+So it turns out that tail recursion shouldn't always be a go-to solution.
 As a matter of fact, it's one of [the seven myths about Erlang's performance](http://erlang.org/doc/efficiency_guide/myths.html).
 It's best to assess the kind of data we're dealing with and go from there.

 ## Conclusion

-Whenever we're dealing with iterating over a particularly large set of data, tail-recursion might be an appropriate solution to avoid memory issues.
+Whenever we're dealing with iterating over a particularly large set of data, tail recursion might be an appropriate solution to avoid memory issues.
 But, as we saw, it's not the be-all and end-all solution.

-So, the question remains: when should you use tail-optimization and when is it OK to settle for a regular recursion?
+So, the question remains: when should you use tail-optimization and when is it OK to settle for a body recursion?
 As a colleague of mine said to me once, and as it says in the article about seven myths: "Use the one which is more readable.
 More often than not, it's a non-tail version."
 Of course, presuming you don't run out of memory.
 But that goes without saying. :)

 I hope this post will help you not run out of your memory.
 As always, if you see a mistake or a place for improvement, feel free to let me know in the comments.
 Thanks for reading and have a nice day! :)